PrincetonUniversity/ILAng/README.md

 make
 ```

-If you are using git older than `1.8.4`, init the submodule before configuration:
+If you are using git older than `1.8.4`, init the submodule from root and disable config-time submodule update:
 ```bash
 git submodule update --init --recursive mkdir -p build && cd build